20squares/C002-BlockSwap/blockswap-PoN/README.md

 ### Reporter has no slashing

 This has been one of the most contentious points so far.
-As PoN is defined, **Reporter** must supply no collateral to PoN, not in the form of staked capital, nor in the form of fees.
+As PoN is defined, **Reporter** must supply no collateral to PoN in the form of staked capital.
 This means that **Reporter** cannot be penalized by PoN for reporting untruthfully.
+This resulted in two possible scenarios, that were both investigated:

-So, we assumed no negative payoffs for **Reporter** in case of invalid reporting.
+- When report submission fees are not accounted for, we assumed no negative payoffs for **Reporter** in case of invalid reporting.

-In doing so, we did not take into account the fact that, if reports happen on-chain, **Reporter** must pay gas fees to submit a report.
-This could be effectively accounted as a negative payoff.
+- When taking into account that if reports happen on-chain **Reporter** must pay gas fees to submit a report, we have a new source of expense that can be effectively considered as impacting the payoff negatively.
 In any case, such occurrence must be dealt with carefully, as, for instance, in the case of **Reporter** being the **Builder** submitting the next block.
 In this case, **Reporter** could include transactions in the block for free, effectively gaining the right of reporting untruthfully without consequences.

 ### All actors are already registered